Which? Best Buy printers

 How we uncover the best printers

-- Text print speed: We time how many pages of text a printer churns out in 60 seconds, as well as timing how long it takes for the first page to come out of the printer when you first turn it on.
-The quickest printers are ready to print in around 15 seconds, but the slowest leave you waiting a minute and a half for your first page.
+- Print speed: We time how many text, photo and graphics pages a printer churns out in 60 seconds, as well as how long the first takes page to print.
+The quickest printers warm up in seconds.
+The slowest leave you waiting a minute and a half for your first page.

-Through our extensive, independent lab testing we've discovered that even the most trustworthy brand can occasionally release a printer that produces sub-standard prints and costs a fortune in ink.
-That’s why we'll highlight the best printers on the market and guide you to your ideal printer whether you’re looking for a printer for the home or the office.
+Which? tests more than 80 printers every year from the biggest printer brands, including HP, Canon, Epson, Samsung, and Brother.
+Sometimes even the most trustworthy brand releases a printer that produces sub-standard prints and costs a fortune in ink.
+We highlight the best printers on the market and guide you to your ideal home use printer.